ASIA WEEK NEW YORK 2017

 Hours: Tue–Sat, 11am–6pm

 Onishi Gallery is very pleased to host the first solo exhibition in the United States for Ito Sekisui V, the 76-year old master Japanese ceramist.
-Ito’s artwork is recognized by world-class art institutions including the Smithsonian Museum in Washington, DC and the Victoria & Albert Museum in London, but as Ito’s first solo exhibition in the United States, this show marks a defining moment in his international career.
+Ito’s artwork is recognized by world-class art institutions such as the Victoria & Albert Museum in London and others, but as Ito’s first solo exhibition in the United States, this show marks a defining moment in his international career.